 Hiroko Yamasaki (former Olympic athlete in rhythmic gymnastics) joined and left the FFWPU (was Unification Church)

-Her book is titled, When love turns out to be not true
+Her well-written 1994 book is titled, When love turns out to be not true

-After school Hiroko Yamasaki went to the Tokyo Women’s College of Physical Education and came to be referred to as the “queen of rhythmic gymnastics”.
+After school she went to the Tokyo Women’s College of Physical Education and came to be referred to as the “queen of rhythmic gymnastics”.
 She was the individual overall winner of the All-Japan Championships for five consecutive years, from 1979 to 1983.
-Until now this record has not been broken.
+Until now this is an unbroken record.

 Rhythmic gymnastics first appeared as an Olympic sport at the Los Angeles Olympics in 1984.
-Yamasaki participated representing Japan; she finished eighth overall in the individual field, making a brilliant comeback.
-Her repeated success continued to boost rhythmic gymnastics as a popular sport.
+Yamasaki participated representing Japan; she finished eighth overall in the individual field.
+Her accomplishment boosted rhythmic gymnastics as a popular sport.

-However, she retired that year and opened a rhythmic gymnastics school; she was also active in talent quiz programs.
+She made a brilliant comeback at the Los Angeles Olympics, finishing in 8th place.
+However, Yamasaki retired that year and opened a rhythmic gymnastics school; she was also active as an entertainer in quiz shows on TV.

 She joined the Unification Church (also known as the Family Federation for World Peace and Unification) in January 1989.
-Many were very surprised by her attendance at the 1992 mass wedding.
-Atsuko Tokuda, a Japanese world-class badminton player, and the singer Junko Sakurada, a “talento” also attended.
-The Japanese media took great interest.
+Many were very surprised by her attendance at a church mass wedding in 1992.
+However, Yamasaki announced her decision to leave her marriage and the Unification Church at a [dramatic] press conference in 1993.